-Ladies and gentlemen, it’s time for another edition of Arte-Factual!
-Last time, we looked at the killer whale bottle from Tomb Raider: Anniversary and learnt a little about the Nasca, their beliefs, and their art.
+Time for another edition of Arte-Factual!
+Last time, we looked at the killer whale bottle from Tomb Raider: Anniversary and learnt a little about the Nasca, their spiritual beliefs, and their artistic traditions.

-This time we’ll be taking a close look at one of the many collectable items found in Tomb Raider 2013: the Kansu burial urn.
+This time, we’ll be taking a close look at one of the many collectable items found on Yamatai in Tomb Raider 2013: the Kansu burial urn.

 Yangshao culture developed along the banks of the Yellow River, widely regarded as the “cradle of Chinese civilisation”, and flourished for a period of approximately 3,000 years.
-It was an agricultural economy based on the cultivation of millet (common and foxtail) and supplemented by animal husbandry, hunting, and fishing.
-It is perhaps prudent to point out at this stage that there is some debate as to whether the Banshan phase should be regarded as one of the later cultural phases of Yangshao culture or whether the last three cultural phases of Yangshao culture (Majiayao, Banshan and Machang) should be classified as a separate, but related, culture, Majiayao culture, due to the culture’s shift from the Yellow River basin in central China to the upper Yellow River regions of Gansu, Qinghai and Ningxia in north-west China towards the end of the 4th millennium BC.
+It was an agricultural economy based on the cultivation of millet and supplemented by animal husbandry, hunting, and fishing.
+There is some debate as to whether the Banshan phase should be regarded as one of the later cultural phases of Yangshao culture or the last three cultural phases of Yangshao culture – Majiayao, Banshan, and Machang – should be classified as a separate culture (Majiayao culture).
+This is due to the cultural shift from the Yellow River basin in central China to the upper Yellow River regions of Gansu, Qinghai, and Ningxia in north-west China towards the end of the 4th millennium BC.

-Due to various cultural similarities, Majiayao culture is commonly considered to either be a continuation or an offshoot of Yangshao culture and it’s thought that the shift towards north-western China may have been the result of population growth and the need for new farming land.
-Over 2,200 Majiayao sites have been identified in the past century, though only a small fraction of these have been excavated and studied by archaeologists so the relationship between the Yangshao and Majiayao cultures is not yet fully understood.
+Due to various cultural similarities, Majiayao culture is commonly considered to be a continuation or an offshoot of Yangshao culture.
+Archaeologists believe that the shift towards north-western China may have been the result of population growth and the need for new farming land.
+Over 2,200 Majiayao sites have been identified in the past century, though only a small fraction of these have been excavated and studied by archaeologists.
+So the relationship between the Yangshao and Majiayao cultures is not yet fully understood.

-But let’s get back to the object in question.
-Banshan type ceramics were mass-produced, mostly buff coloured (that is, a pale yellowish-brown), ovoid or globular in shape with two small handles (or lugs) attached to the body, and painted with black and/or maroon slip, which were made from clays containing natural umbers and ochres.
+But let’s get back to the object in question, the urn.
+Banshan type ceramics were mass-produced, mostly buff coloured (i.e. a pale yellowish-brown).
+They were often ovoid or globular in shape with two small handles (or lugs) attached to the body, and painted with black or maroon slip made from clays containing natural umbers and ochres.

-Banshan vessels were created using the coil method whereby clay is rolled into cords, which are then stacked and joined together in order to build up the desired vessel shape, one coil layer at a time.
-The coil layers and joins would be smoothed and blended together with a paddle in order to strengthen the vessel’s walls and create a smooth outer surface which could be burnished and decorated.
+Banshan vessels were created using the coil method.
+The artisans would roll clay into cords, which were then stacked and joined together in order to build up the desired vessel shape, one coil layer at a time.
+The coil layers and joins would be smoothed and blended together with a paddle to strengthen the vessel’s walls and create a smooth outer surface that could be burnished and decorated.
 A step by step tutorial demonstrating the coil method can be found here.

-Once the surface had been burnished, natural, abstract and/or geometric designs could be applied by brush.
-Banshan pottery was characterised by the use of curvilinear swirls encompassing geometric shapes but waves and net designs (such as the criss-cross pattern seen on the neck of the urn) were also quite widely used, perhaps symbolising the important role that China’s rivers and fishing played within Neolithic communities.
-The undecorated lower halves of Banshan vessels have led some archaeologists to draw parallels between Banshan and Greek Proto-Geometric pottery but the reason for leaving the lower halves undecorated remains unknown.
+Once the surface had been burnished, natural, abstract, or geometric designs could be applied by brush.
+Banshan pottery was characterised by the use of curvilinear swirls encompassing geometric shapes, but waves and net designs (such as the criss-cross pattern seen on the neck of the urn) were also quite widely used.
+Perhaps these symbolised the important role that China’s rivers and fishing played within Neolithic communities.
+The undecorated lower halves of Banshan vessels have led some archaeologists to draw parallels between Banshan and Greek Proto-Geometric pottery, but the reason for leaving the lower halves undecorated remains unknown.

-Banshan vessels were not simply used as grave goods; a large number of them have been excavated from the ruins of domestic dwellings, suggesting that they may have been used for storing food.
+Banshan vessels were not simply used as grave goods.
+A large number of them have been excavated from the ruins of domestic dwellings, suggesting that they may have been used for storing food.
 Archaeologists have noted, however, that vessels intended for burial purposes were often of better quality and more intricately decorated than those used for storage.
-Urns similar to the one seen in Tomb Raider 2013 would have been buried along with the deceased, several other pots and/or urns, and a number of personal effects (e.g. spindle whorls for women and axes, chisels and other tools for men).
+Urns similar to the one seen in Tomb Raider 2013 would have been buried with the deceased along with several other pots and a number of personal effects, such as spindle whorls for women and axes, chisels, and other tools for men.

-Coming back to the urn seen in the game, Lara correctly surmises that the urn is of Chinese origin and is thousands of years old.
-However, it’s extremely unlikely that a Neolithic culture, especially one that was largely confined to central and north-western China, would have been trading with or visiting Japan or, indeed, Yamatai.
-The first references to the Japanese archipelago in Chinese historical texts date back to the 1st century AD, nearly 3,000 years after the real-life jar had been made.
+Coming back to the Kansu burial urn seen in the game, Lara correctly surmises that the urn is of Chinese origin and is thousands of years old.
+However, it’s extremely unlikely that a Neolithic culture, especially one that was confined to central and north-western China, would have been trading with or visiting Japan or the kingdom of Yamatai.
+The first references to the Japanese archipelago in Chinese historical texts date back to the 1st century AD, nearly 3,000 years after the real urn had been made.

-It’s certainly far more likely that the urn had been taken to Yamatai at some point after the 3rd century AD (which is when the first Chinese delegation visited this mysterious nation), perhaps intended as a gift to Queen Himiko.
-Perhaps it was part of the cargo on board of one of Kublai Khan’s lost ships.
-Or perhaps some other hapless adventurer-turned-grave robber had “acquired” the urn before finding him or herself stranded on the island. 😉
+It’s certainly possible that the urn had been taken to Yamatai at some point after the 3rd century AD, which is when the first Chinese delegation reportedly visited this mysterious nation.
+Perhaps the delegates had offered the urn as a gift to Queen Himiko.
+Or perhaps it was part of the cargo on one of Kublai Khan’s lost ships.
+Or perhaps some other hapless adventurer-turned-grave robber had “acquired” the urn before finding themselves stranded on the island.

 Sources & Further Reading: